 Navigating from other pages

-Several other Claw Lens pages link directly into the Session Timeline with a specific turn pre-selected:
+Several other Claw Lens pages link directly into the Session Timeline with a specific turn pre-selected:- The Tool Profiler links slow calls to the turn in which they occurred.

 - The Deep Turn page links deep turns directly to the timeline with the turn highlighted.